 Depending on the level of the bite or the attack, the first thing that you should do is to make sure that you can identify the dog.
 Being able to identify the dog will help you in giving the necessary report to the authorities, telling them everything you can about the dog.

 If the dog bite pierced the skin or if you were scratched, as soon as you have a chance wash the wound thoroughly with soap and warm water then contact your physician for more care and advice.
 Even in the case of minor dog bites, be sure to get medical attention immediately.
 If you are not treated, a dog bite can lead to serious injury or even death.

-Give the authorities the owner’s name, color of the dog, the size and where the incident occurred.
+Give the authorities the owner’s name, the color of the dog, the size, and where the incident occurred.
 These details will help the animal control officer in your area to locate the dog and at the same time take necessary measures to avoid future occurrences to other people.
-If the bite is not serious and the dog is yours, confine it immediately and call for the assistance of professionals like a dog behavior specialist, trainer or veterinarian.
+If the bite is not serious and the dog is yours, confine it immediately and call for the assistance of professionals like a dog behavior specialist, trainer, or veterinarian.

 New York Dog Bite Law Explained

 Under New York Dog Bite Law, if someone is bitten by a dog and injured, the owner of the dog will be strictly liable to pay for the medical bills to the injured person if that person is not covered by insurance.
 However, New York Dog Bite Law states that New York is a “One Bite State” (one bite NYC) when it comes to suing the dog owner for personal injuries.
 With this in mind, if you or someone you know has been injured as the result of a dog bite and are considering a dog bite lawsuit, it is advisable to contact a dog bite lawyer in New York to help you better understand New York Dog Bite Law including the Dangerous Dog Law New York.